codextj/AlgoCasts/README.md

-Exercise folder contains my solution in JS and Python.
+exercises folder contains my solution in JS and Python.

 ------------------------------------------------------------------------------
 # AlgoCasts